FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/mubeyama-karuta.md

 - If a player flips a Torifuda of the **poem #22** (the one which contains the phrase "Mubeyama kaze wo..."), that player **passes two face-up Torifuda to each of the other players.**.
 This is regarded as the most powerful Yaku poem in the game since you pass many cards away from your table, which will make victory easier to achieve.

 ### Yaku Poem Set 3 (receive from everyone)
 Unlike the first 2 Yaku poem sets which are advantageous, the Yaku poems in the 3rd set are **disadvantageous** to the player who flip the Torifuda.
+These are also called **"Batsu" poems**.

 The theme of this set is **Sadness**, and the Torifuda contain the following words: